Christ Embassy: LoveWorld television stations

 Christ Embassy runs seven TV channels, including LoveWorld TV, LoveWorld SAT, LoveWorld Plus, LoveWorld UK, LoveWorld Nigeria, LoveWorld India, and LoveWorld USA.
 LoveWorld USA is run in partnership with Pastor Benny Hinn, who appears in many programs on the channel.

 LoveWorld UK

 Oyakhilome's UK TV channel was sanctioned twice for sharing misinformation about COVID-19, including suggesting that Covid was planned and vaccines included manipulative nanochips.

 LoveWorld USA

 LoveWorld USA was an American Christian cable television network launched by Chris Oyakhilome and Benny Hinn in 2017.
 It was available on Charter Spectrum and DirecTV as well as other small cable operators in the U.S. Currently, LoveWorld USA has stopped cable broadcasting and is no longer available on DirectTV or Charter Spectrum, but is still available for streaming on its website.

 Loveworld Publications

 Oyakhilome's publishing house, Loveworld Publications, publishes his books, including ‘Rhapsody of Realities,’ a monthly Christian devotional that sells 2 million copies.

 Christ Embassy also has a book publishing firm called LoveWorld Publishing Ministry.

+Loveworld Records

+Loveworld Records was an independent record label established by Oyakhilome with the aim of discovering and developing gospel artists.
+Founded in 2009, the record label groomed and produced notable gospel musicians including Sinach, Frank Edwards, Joe Praize; among others.